k0rdent/docs/docs/admin/regional-clusters/creating-credential-in-region.md

 `EXAMPLE_ACCESS_KEY_ID` and `EXAMPLE_SECRET_ACCESS_KEY` with corresponding cloud values:

     > NOTE:
-    > The Secret name needs to follow a pattern, see [credential secret](../../appendix/appendix-providers.md#credential-secret) for more detail.
+    > The `Secret` name needs to follow a specific pattern.
+See [credential secret](../../appendix/appendix-providers.md#credential-secret) for details.

     ```yaml
     apiVersion: v1